geomatupen/virtughan-qgis-plugin/README.md

 import sys

 # 1) Make sure pip is importable (usually already true on 3.34)
+To make sure the pip is installed and virtughan is also installed on qgis python, follow these:
+1. go to plugins > python
+2. in the python console run these codes
 ```
 try:
     import pip  # noqa